TraverseData/traverse-retargeting-advertiser-documentation/README.md

 Clients cannot currently create exclusion lists programmatically.

-In the meantime, please reach out and we will provide you an exclusion-list ID.
+In the meantime, please <a href="mailto:Traverse Operations <operations@traversedlp.com&gt">contact us</a> and we will provide you an exclusion-list ID.

 ## Creating a campaign

 Clients cannot currently manage campaigns programmatically.

-In the meantime, please reach out and we will provide you a campaign ID.
+In the meantime, please <a href="mailto:Traverse Operations <operations@traversedlp.com&gt">contact us</a> and we will provide you a campaign ID.

 ## Deploying our tag